Musipedia

 Musipedia is a search engine for identifying pieces of music.
 This can be done by whistling a theme, playing it on a virtual piano keyboard, tapping the rhythm on the computer keyboard, or entering the Parsons code.
 Anybody can modify the collection of melodies and enter MIDI files, bitmaps with sheet music (possibly generated by the Musipedia server after entering LilyPond or abc source code), lyrics or some text about the piece, or the melodic contours as Parsons Code.
-Certain features on the site may no longer work due to reliance on flash which became defunct in 2020.
+Certain features on the site may no longer work due to reliance on Adobe Flash which became defunct in 2020.

 Search principles

 Musipedia offers three ways of searching: Based on the melodic contour, based on pitches and onset times, or based on the rhythm alone.
 For the first two, users can draw notes, play them on a keyboard, or type out an ASCII version of a melody.

 Melody

 The melodic contour search uses an editing distance.
 Because of this, the search engine finds not only entries with exactly the contour that is entered as a query, but also the most similar ones among the contours that are not identical.
 The similarity is measured by determining the editing steps (inserting, deleting, or replacing a character) that are needed for converting the query contour into that of the search result.
 Since only the melodic contour is relevant, one can find melodies even if the key, rhythm, or the exact intervals are unknown.